liviucotfas/ase-windows-applications-programming/07 - WinForms - Serialization TextFiles.md

 		}
 	}
 	```
+**Assignments (for you to try)**
+1. Modify the project in order to automatically serialize the current list of participants when the application is closed.
+The list should be automatically deserialized and displayed when the application starts.
+The application should not throw an exception if the serialization file has been deleted in the mean time.
+2. Add the option to import new participants from a *.csv or *.txt file selected using an OpenFileDialog.
+The participants imported from the text file should be added to the list of existing participants in the application.
+Note: The *csv file can be created using either any text editor or using Excel

 **Activity**

 > :octocat: The complete sample is available in the "code samples" folder: “TextFileSample”

+1. Check the following application that is writting the names of all the directories in the `C:` drive to a text file

 	```C#
 	static void Main(string[] args)